bodhi-space/workshops/Cloud/webhooks.md

 # Webhooks

+A WebHook is an HTTP callback: an HTTP POST that occurs when something happens.
+A web application implementing WebHooks will POST a message to a URL when certain things happen.

-## What this does
+## What this lab does

-1. Set up a webhook to watch a type for changes
+1. Set up a webhook to watch a data type for changes
+2. Post a message to an endpoint.
+3. Send an in-app push notification to your device

-## Environment
+## Pre-requisites

-Production Namespace: dipock
+Installed the HotSchedules Passbook application (for the push notification lab)

 set up a script called **pushnotification** and a webhook to call it. set up a type called demovoid that we post data to to force the webhook to fire when the transaction has a name of "Bob" associated with it.